Homemade Cherry Marshmallows

 How do you store homemade marshmallows?

 Homemade marshmallows are best stored in an airtight container at room temperature.
-These do not last as long as store bought mallows and are best eaten within the week or two of making!
+These do not last as long as store bought mallows and are best eaten within a week or two of making!

 Mimi Council